mleonhard/jtoo-format/README.md

 # Atom

 - An atom is a sequence of one or more characters in `_abcdefghijklmnopqrstuvwxyz` followed by zero or more characters from `_abcdefghijklmnopqrstuvwxyz0123456789`
+- A protocol or format specification MUST include all possible atoms present in a valid message.
+This means that implementers can include static strings for matching atom values.
+Processing an atom must not require allocating memory.
 - Examples:
     - `_`
     - `abc`